 Our branch's service group is local government.
 It has its conference

 just before the National Conference and in the same venue.

-The branch is entitled to send four delegates to this conference
+The branch is entitled to send three delegates to this conference

 and must have regard to proportionality in line with the gender

-the Delegate Conference because of the distance to travel and the
+as the Delegate Conference because of the distance to travel and

 The Branch delegation to this year's Local Government Conference

 in Glasgow was agreed at the Branch Committee and is:

 Branch Chair and Comms Officer

 Delegates: Two regional delegates are elected each year from